prashant-sajjan/bug-hunt/README.md

 From your repositories folder on your local machine:

   - git clone https://github.com/prashant-sajjan/bug-hunt.git
+  - If using selenium add drivers for chrome, IE and Firefox in src\main\resources\Drivers
   - import buh-hunt project as maven project in any JAVA IDE of your choice

 ## Running the tests